jpnut/eloquent-nested-filter/README.md

 ### Custom Filter Objects

 You may wish to add new filter objects.
-To do so, simply create a new class which extends `JPNut\EloquentNestedFilter\AbstractFilterObject`.
+To do so, simply create a new class which extends `JPNut\EloquentNestedFilter\AbstractFilterObject` or implements `JPNut\EloquentNestedFilter\Contracts\FilterObject`.
 Your class _must_ define two methods:

 ```php
 abstract public function filter(string $name, Builder $query): Builder;